 In accordance with applicable local regulations, clinical evidence, in part or in total, may be submitted to and reviewed by conformity assessment bodies and regulatory authorities.
-The clinical evidence is used to support the marketing of the device, including any claims made about the safety, clinical performance, and/or effectiveness of the device, and the labelling of the device.
+The clinical evidence is used to support the marketing of the medical device, including any claims made about the safety, clinical performance and/or effectiveness of the device, and the labelling of the device.
 Figure 1 shows how the need for clinical evidence drives the processes of data generation and clinical evaluation, which produce clinical data and clinical evidence, respectively.

-Clinical evidence should be reviewed and updated throughout the product life cycle by the manufacturer as new information relating to safety, clinical performance, and/or effectiveness is obtained from clinical experience during marketing (e.g. adverse event reports, results from any further clinical investigations, formal post market surveillance studies) of the device in question and/or comparable devices.
+Clinical evidence should be reviewed and updated throughout the product life cycle by the manufacturer as new information relating to safety, clinical performance and/or effectiveness is obtained from clinical experience during marketing of the device in question and/or comparable devices.

-Page 7 of 9 December 13, 2018
+Page 7 of 8 October 10, 2019